edgio-docs/edgio-docs/guides/applications/v7/security/access_rules.md

 5. Define which HTTP methods and media types are allowed and which file extensions and request headers are disallowed.

     1. If the **Advanced Settings** section is collapsed, click on it to expand it.
     2. From the **Allowed HTTP Methods** section, verify that only the [HTTP methods](#http-methods) that should be allowed are marked.
-If the desired HTTP method is not listed, then you may manually define it in the **Other HTTP Methods** option by typing it and then pressing 'ENTER'.
+If the desired HTTP method is not listed, then you may manually define it in the **Other HTTP Methods** option by typing it and then pressing `ENTER`.

         <Callout type="info">